rpeszek/my-blogs/posts/2022-01-10-ts-types-part3.md

 I will sound like a broken record now, subtyping is clearly very complex.

-I done more digging into it after writing this note.
+I did more digging into it after writing this note.
 It appears that the intention was to keep TS conceptually easy ([_add_blank_target issue 1394](https://github.com/microsoft/TypeScript/issues/1394)).
 The result may be easy but is definitely not simple.